stephensong/elementary/README.md

 git pull upstream master
 ```

-Return to your feature branch and [rebase](https://help.github.com/articles/about-git-rebase/) it on ``master``.
-The rebasing step will give you the chance to sort out conflicts with the latest work in ``master`` before you make a pull request.
-The result is that your PR will have a nice clean diff with the project mainline, so your work can be integrated faster.
-Interactive rebasing, using the ``-i`` or ``-interactive`` flag, is recommended.
-It will allow you to clean up your commit history before submitting your work.
-You can edit old commits, split them up, reorder them, and even squash some.
-If you have a particularly messy commit history, you may choose to use ``--autosquash`` to consolidate all of your work into a single commit.
+Return to your issue branch and [rebase](https://help.github.com/articles/about-git-rebase/) it on ``master``.

 ```
-git checkout issue/<issue-number>-<description>
+git checkout issue/21-improve-pre-line-height
 git rebase -i --autosquash master
 ```

-As a shortcut, you can rebase the upstream ``master`` branch directly into your local feature branch:
+As a shortcut, you can rebase the upstream ``master`` branch directly into your local issue branch:

 ```
 git pull --rebase -i upstream master
 ```

+The rebasing step will give you the chance to sort out conflicts with the latest work in the project mainline before you make a pull request.
+The result is that your PR will have a nice clean diff, so your work can be integrated faster.

+Interactive rebasing, using the ``-i`` or ``-interactive`` flag, is recommended.
+It will allow you to clean up your commit history before submitting your work.
+You can edit old commits, split them up, reorder them, and even squash some.
+If you have a particularly messy commit history, you may choose to use ``--autosquash`` to consolidate all of your work into a single commit.

 If you have conflicts, resolve them, and then continue the rebase.